ObiOne84/fitness-club/README.md

 ---
 ![Screenshot of a page responsivness test](/assets/screenshots/responsive-test.jpg)

-## Features ##
+## Features #

----

 >- ### **Navigation Bar** ###
 >
->   - Featured at the top of the page, for all three pages, and thank you page.
+>   - Featured at the top of the page, for all three pages, and Thank You page.
 The navigation bar is fully responsive and includes Logo, Home page, Gallery, and Join page.
 The navigation repeats on each page to provide easy navigation for the users.
 >   - The logo and navigation buttons change colour to coral on the hover.
 > ![Hover over navigation button](/assets/screenshots/hover-navigation.jpg)
 >   - The reversed colour of the button, with a grey shadow, indicates an active page for the user.